datasciencecampus/statschat-global/README.md

 3. #### Run the sample questions manually

-    Make sure that you're terminall is running from `statschat-ke`.
+    Make sure that you're terminal is running from `statschat-ke`.
     Then run the `llm.py` script using:

     ```shell